vpon-sdk/vpon-sdk.github.io/ios/ios-integration-guide.en.md

 2. Choose `libAdOn.a`, `VpadnBanner.h` and `VpadnInterstitial.h` in SDK
 ![IOS-add-lib&header_vpadn]

-## Add Framework
+### Add Framework
-The SDK library references the a few iOS development frameworks.
-You can add these frameworks in two alternatives, adding all frameworks one by one, or adding vpon all-in-1 framework.  <br  >
+The SDK library references the a few iOS development frameworks.<br>

 1.Add all the following frameworks.
 `AdSupport`, <br>